named-data/NLSR/docs/INSTALL.rst

   Download the PSync library and build it according to the instructions available at https://github.com/named-data/PSync#build

-- ChronoSync library [optional]
+- ChronoSync library [optional, deprecated]

-  For testing purposes, NLSR can be optionally built with Chronosync support.
+  For testing purposes, NLSR can be optionally built with ChronoSync support.
 Download the ChronoSync library and build it according to the instructions available at https://github.com/named-data/ChronoSync#build